Eunomiac/toronto-rising/README.md

 ## Features

-- Random rumor selection from `vtm-rumors.json`
+- Random rumor selection from `vtm-rumors.jsonc` (JSON with Comments)
 - Shuffled stack to avoid repeating entries until all have been shown
 - Smooth GSAP fade-in/fade-out animations
 - Dark theme optimized for readability